zacharyr0th/website/public/articles/digital-gold.md

 ## Digital Gold

-Many investors and mainstream media pundits have referred to Bitcoin as digital Gold, partially because that's the most digestible explanation they can come up with for its success and partially because it's true.
+Investors and mainstream media pundits have referred to Bitcoin as digital Gold, partially because that's the most digestible explanation they can come up with for its success and partially because it's true.

 | Feature       | Physical Gold    | Bitcoin              |